Dinesh Verma: Technical achievements

 He is a member of the IBM Academy of Technology and recognized for his patents and a IBM Master Inventor.

 Public Service

 He is currently serving on the board of Enterprise Neurosystems Group, an open source consortium exploring issues in distributed enterprise AI, as the Technical Working Group Chair.
 He is serving on the advisory board for University of Delaware.
 In the past, he served as the chair and vice-chair of the IEEE Technical Committee on Computer Communications and IEEE Computer Society.
 He was one of the earliest members during the formative stages of Asha for Education.
-He and his family has authored multiple activity books and easy readers to teach Indian languages to Indian children growing up in America.
+He and his family has authored multiple activity books and easy readers to teach Indian languages to Indian children growing up in America under the imprint of Chanda Books (chandabooks.com).